avantrec/soco-cli/README.md

 ### Macros: Defining Custom HTTP API Server Actions

 The **macros** feature allows the creation of custom actions or sequences of actions to be executed by the HTTP API server, and available at the `/macro/<macro_name>` endpoint.
-Macros are defined in a text file that is loaded when the server starts.
+Macros are defined in a text file that is loaded when the server starts, and which can subsequently be reloaded using the `/macros/reload` endpoint.

 #### Macro Definition and Usage